stoically/webextensions-jsdom/README.md

 ### WebExtensions JSDOM

-When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to test your browserAction popup or background page inside [JSDOM](https://github.com/jsdom/jsdom).
+When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to test your browserAction popup or background page/scripts inside [JSDOM](https://github.com/jsdom/jsdom).
 This package lets you easily load popup and background in JSDOM and with that makes it possible to e.g. click elements in the popup and then check if the background was called accordingly. `runtime.sendMessage` in the popup is automatically wired with `runtime.onMessage` in the background.
 Loading only popup or background is also possible.

 Loading popup or background in JSDOM will automatically stub `window.browser` with [`sinon-chrome/webextensions`](https://github.com/acvetkov/sinon-chrome).
 [If you want](#api) you can also automatically fake the `browser` API using [`webextensions-api-fake`](https://github.com/stoically/webextensions-api-fake).